port-labs/port-docs/docs/guides-and-tutorials/create-cloud-resource-using-iac.md

 - Creating a copy of the template file in the selected service's repository and replacing its variables with the data from the action's input.
 - Creating a pull request in the selected service's repository to add the new resource.
-- Reporting & logging the action result back to Port, and updating the relevant service's `Resource definitions` property with the URL of the service's resources.
+- Reporting & logging the action result back to Port, and updating the relevant service's `Resource definitions` property with the URL of the service's resources directory.

 Under ".github/workflows", create a new file named `portCreateBucket.yaml` and use the following snippet as its content: